colingeniet/line-and-column/README.txt

 	- previous / next page to select previous / next form
 	- enter to confirm location
 	- q to quit
+	- Z / shift-Z to undo / redo
 	- use Ctrl-X to quit save/load menu

 save system :